top of page

 • The IFSC Unit (Payee) must submit a statement-cum-declaration (Form No. 1) to the payer.

-• It should cover 10 consecutive assessment years for which 80LA deduction is claimed.
+• It should cover 10 consecutive assessment years for which the 80LA deduction is claimed.

 2. Compliance by Payer: